 A report is prepared every year, required by section 292.25, Wis.
 Stats., with an update on the status of the Voluntary Party Liability Exemption.
 This required report is prepared on a biannual basis and highlights the performance of the VPLE program.

 Summary of new contaminated sites and completed cleanups

-The following table illustrates the number of contaminated sites reported to DNR in the past decade and the number of sites cleaned up and approved by DNR each year.
+The following table illustrates the number of contaminated sites reported to DNR since 1995, and the number of sites cleaned up and approved by DNR each year.

 All new contamination incidents must be reported to DNR by law.
 However, DNR transfers responsibility for oversight of some incidents to other agencies.
 Cleanups where the contaminants are agri-chemicals (fertilizer, pesticides) are overseen and approved by the Wisconsin Department of Agriculture, Trade and Consumer Protection.

 Most investigations and cleanups of contaminated soil and groundwater take more than a year, and there is little correlation between the number of new incidents reported in a year and the number of completed cleanups in the same calendar year.